emberjs/rfcs/text/0064-contextual-component-lookup.md

 invocation.
 Only the `{{component someBoundComponentName` syntax allows for the name of the component invoked to be decided elsewhere.

-All component names are resovled to components through one global resolution path.
+All component names are resolved to components through one global resolution path.

 To improve composition, four changes are proposed: